SocialBook User Guide

 • Unarchives the person at the specified INDEX.

-• The index refer to the index number shown in the displayed person list.
+• The indexes refer to the index numbers shown in the last viewed person list.

-• The index must be a positive integer not exceeding the last index number e.g. 1, 2, 3, …
+• The indexes must be positive integers not exceeding the last index number in the last viewed person list.

 • The specified person must be currently archived.